-The following table gives information about the Company's Common Stock that may be issued upon the exercise of options, warrants and Common and Preferred Stock granted to employees, directors and consultants under either of the Company's 2012 Equity Incentive Plan and 2014 Equity Incentive Plan as of December 31, 2014.
+The following table gives information about the Company's Common Stock that may be issued upon the exercise of options and warrants and Common and Preferred Stock granted to employees, directors and consultants under the Company's 2012 Equity Incentive Plan and 2014 Equity Incentive Plan as of December 31, 2015.

-On August 1, 2012, our board of directors and stockholders adopted the 2012 Equity Incentive Plan, pursuant to which 1,538,462 shares of our Common Stock are reserved for issuance as awards to employees, directors, consultants, advisors and other service providers.
+On August 1, 2012, our Board of Directors and stockholders adopted the 2012 Equity Incentive Plan, pursuant to which 1,538,462 shares of our Common Stock are reserved for issuance as awards to employees, directors, consultants, advisors and other service providers.

-On September 16, 2014, our board of directors adopted the 2014 Equity Incentive Plan.
-The 2014 Plan authorizes the Company to grant stock options, restricted stock, preferred stock, other stock based awards, and performance awards to purchase up to 3,000,000 shares of stock and the 2014 Plan is subject to shareholder approval on or prior to September 16, 2015.
+On September 16, 2014, our Board of Directors adopted the 2014 Equity Incentive Plan (the "2014 Plan") and on July 31, 2015 the stockholders approved the 2014 Plan.
+The 2014 Plan authorizes the Company to grant stock options, restricted stock, preferred stock, other stock based awards, and performance awards to purchase up to 2,000,000 shares of stock.
 Awards may be granted to the Company's directors, officers, consultants, advisors and employees.
-Unless earlier terminated by the Board, the 2014 Plan will terminate, and no further awards may be granted, after September 16, 2024.
+Unless earlier terminated by the Board of Directors, the 2014 Plan will terminate, and no further awards may be granted, after September 16, 2024.